sahandkhoshdel99/Network-Security/README.md

 the third assignment's goal was to design an **OAuth** system via GitHub's servers granting **client credential** access through a **simple login page** writeten in **HTML**, which was itself coded in **JavaScript**.

-## Analytical Assignemnts
-Analytical Assignments cover a wide variety of topics teached in the course.

-### AA#1: